Racketeering as a Federal Crime

-Again, these are just few of the many crimes that, under RICO law, are racketeering varies so greatly in scope and circumstance, they can result they can result in a range of sentences.
+Again, these are just few of the many crimes that, under RICO law, are Because each federal racketeering varies so greatly in scope and circumstance, they can result in a range of sentences.
 Federal statutes call for up to 20 years in prison, and severe fines, if convictions are reached.
-The Law Office of Joseph A. Fanduzz is Ready

-While RICO cases can be complex, they can also be reduced to lesser charges, or won all together.
+Call The Law Office of Joseph A. Fanduzz for Defense Against Racketeering Charges While RICO cases can be complex, they can also be reduced to lesser charges, or dismissed all together.
 Our experienced Knoxville racketeering attorneys at the Law Office of Joseph A. Fanduzz have a track record or walking